What Alcohol-Free Drinks To Pair With Food During Dry January

 Based in Béziers, France, Le Petit Beret has been in the market for almost five years and is slowly expanding its presence in Asia.

-"Le Petit Beret is interesting in that it was formulated with a French master sommelier but doesn't go through any form of fermentation, which is how a lot of non-alcoholic beverages are made," says Zeehani.
-While Zeehan is partial towards their Pinot Noir and Muscat, we ourselves have sampled the Profil Cabernet Sauvignon; not only is the latter surprisingly dry, but it also boasts a well-rounded body.
+"Le Petit Beret is interesting in that it was formulated with a French master sommelier but doesn't go through any form of fermentation, which is how a lot of non-alcoholic beverages are made," says Zahari.
+While she's partial towards their Pinot Noir and Muscat, we've sampled the Profil Cabernet Sauvignon; not only is the latter surprisingly dry, but it also boasts a well-rounded body.

 In conclusion, we tip our hat to this French label for upending our impressions of what non-alcoholic 'wine' can be.